wzao1515/w6113.github.io/index.md

 #### Overview

 This course will cover classic and modern database research papers.
+We will go over topics that range from database system design, modern optimizations, data cleaning and explanation, and data provenance.
 It will place a heavy focus on paper reading, writing good paper reviews.
 Students will complete assignments based on some of the readings, and conduct a semester-long project.

 Students are expected to actively participate in discussions and present a paper in class.
 <small style="color: grey">Course capped at 25.
 If waitlist is huge, a small assignment will be used to choose participants.</small>